Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

-However, in real neurons, some properties, such as the conductance of ion channels, can vary across different regions of the cell.
+That being said, in real neurons, some properties, such as the conductance of ion channels, can vary across different regions of the cell.
 To distribute parameters across the cell, we need to specify **where** and **how** the parameter will be distributed.

 To select the segments **where** a given distribution will be applied, we will use the segment groups.